geoffyli/agent-assisted-learning-kit/src/commands/learning-study.md

 - **Progressive Complexity**: Build knowledge systematically

 **Resource Integration:**
+- **File-Based Access**: Read and utilize specific files from `Resources/` folder as referenced in learning plan
-- **Selective Guidance**: Direct user to most relevant parts of resources
+- **Selective Guidance**: Direct user to most relevant parts of specific resource files
-- **Quality Over Quantity**: Focus on understanding rather than completion
+- **Quality Over Quantity**: Focus on understanding rather than completion of all resources
-- **Multi-modal Learning**: Combine text, examples, practice, and resources
+- **Multi-modal Learning**: Combine explanations with content from resource files (transcripts, excerpts, notes)
-- **User-Centric**: Adapt to user's preferred learning materials
+- **Dynamic Reference**: Access resource files as needed during teaching, not all at once

 **Q&A System:**
 - **Scope Awareness**: Stay within current topic and learning plan